fionashenbayh/digital_dictatorship/tutorials/sentiment-analysis.md

  TextBlob also has a built-in sentiment analyzer.
 The sentiment property returns a named tuple of the form Sentiment(polarity, subjectivity).

-* The **polarity score** is a float within the range [-1.0, 1.0] $\rightarrow$ 1.0 is very negative and 1.0 is very positive.
+* The **polarity score** is a float within the range [-1.0, 1.0] &rarr; 1.0 is very negative and 1.0 is very positive.

-* The **subjectivity score** is a float within the range [0.0, 1.0] $\rightarrow$ 0.0 is very objective and 1.0 is very subjective; subjectivity is a measure of the extent to which something expressed is a subjective opinion or an objective fact.
+* The **subjectivity score** is a float within the range [0.0, 1.0] &rarr; 0.0 is very objective and 1.0 is very subjective; subjectivity is a measure of the extent to which something expressed is a subjective opinion or an objective fact.

 ```python